-Creatinine and creatinine clearance tests measure the level of the waste product creatinine in your blood and urine.
-These tests tell how well your kidneys are working.
-The substance creatine is formed when food is changed into energy through a process called metabolism.
-Creatine is broken down into another substance called creatinine, which is taken out of your blood by the kidneys and then passed out of your body in urine.
+Another substance, creatine (say "KREE-uh-teen"), is formed when food is changed into energy through a process called metabolism.
+Creatine is broken down into creatinine.
+Your kidneys take creatinine out of your blood and pass it out of your body in urine.

 urine goes down while its level in your blood goes up.

-Three types of tests on creatinine can be done:
+types of tests can be done.

 Blood creatinine level

-A creatinine clearance test measures how well creatinine is removed from your blood by your kidneys.
-A creatinine clearance test gives better information than a blood creatinine test
+test measures how well creatinine is removed from your blood by your kidneys.
+This test gives better information than a blood creatinine test